Part 209 - CONTRACTOR QUALIFICATIONS

 (B) Whenever the contracting officer has a question about application of the provision at 252.209-7002 , the contracting officer may seek advice from the Security Directorate, Office of the Deputy Under Secretary of Defense, Human Intelligence, Counterintelligence, and Security.

 (C) In accordance with 10 U.S.C.
-2536(b)(1)(A), the Secretary of Defense may waive the prohibition in paragraph (g)(ii)(A) of this subsection upon determining that the waiver is essential to the national security interests of the United States.
-The Secretary has delegated authority to grant this waiver to the Undersecretary of Defense for Intelligence.
-Waiver requests, prepared by the requiring activity in coordination with the contracting officer, shall be processed through the Director of Defense Procurement and Acquisition Policy, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics), and shall include a proposed national interest determination.
-The proposed national interest determination, prepared by the requiring activity in coordination with the contracting officer, shall include:
+4874(b)(1)(A), the Secretary of Defense may waive the prohibition in paragraph (g)(ii)(A) of this subsection upon determining that the waiver is essential to the national security interests of the United States.
+The Secretary has delegated authority to grant this waiver to the Under Secretary of Defense for Intelligence.
+Waiver requests, prepared by the requiring activity in coordination with the contracting officer, shall be processed through the Principal Director, Defense Pricing and Contracting, Office of the Under Secretary of Defense (Acquisition and Sustainment), and shall include a proposed national interest determination.
+The proposed national interest determination, prepared by the requiring activity in coordination with the contracting officer, shall include—

 (1) Identification of the proposed awardee, with a synopsis of its foreign ownership (include solicitation and other reference numbers to identify the action);